 Preemptive Rights Example #1 –

 In such a scenario, these rights protected the interest of P from the risk of new shares being issued at a price lower than the previous issue.
-Also, the these rights are important to shareholders because it incentivizes companies to perform well so they can issue stocks at higher valuation whenever the need arises.
+Also, these rights are necessary to shareholders because it incentivizes companies to perform well so they can issue stocks at higher valuation whenever the need arises.

 Preemptive Rights Example #2 –